Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

 Clearly we're off to a good start, even without optimisations.
-However, interpreters exist that are much faster than this dumb implementation, so let's look at optimisations.
+However, interpreters exist that are much faster than this dumb implementation, so let's look at performance improvements for our compiled output.

 ## Combining Increments

-There are a range of peephole optimisations possible with BF.
-The most commonly implemented approach is combining increments.
+There are several peephole optimisations possible with BF.
+The most widely implemented technique is combining increments.
 Consider the BF program `++`.
 This increments current cell twice.
 Our baseline compiler would convert this to: